S-RASTER: Contraction Clustering for Evolving Data Streams: Theoretical Evaluation

-As we have shown previously, RASTER is very fast and generates results more quickly than competing algorithms.
-Of course, the caveat is that the resulting clusters may not include elements at the periphery that other methods include.
-Yet, the big benefit of our algorithm is its very fast throughput, being able to process an arbitrary amount of data in linear time and constant memory.
-This makes it possible to use a standard workstation, while comparable workloads with other algorithms would necessitate a much more expensive and time-consuming cloud computing setup.
-The same holds true for S-RASTER as it is an adaptation of RASTER that does not change its fundamental properties.
-Consequentially, S-RASTER, just like RASTER, requires only constant memory, needs only a single pass, i.e.~every element of the input is only processed once, and performs clustering in linear time.
-We have made a prototypal implementation of S-RASTER publicly available.
-However, a thorough comparative evaluation is currently missing.
-That being said, based on the specification we provided, there is no reason to assume that the performance benefits of RASTER for data batches are not also evident in S-RASTER for evolving data streams.
-Our reasoning is outlined below.
+As we have shown previously, RASTER generates results more quickly than competing algorithms~\cite{ulm2019contraction}, with the caveat that the resulting clusters might not include elements at the periphery of clusters that other methods might include.
+Yet, the big benefit of our algorithm is its very fast throughput, being able to process an arbitrary amount of data in linear time and constant memory with a single pass.
+This makes it possible to use a standard workstation even for big data, while comparable workloads with other algorithms would necessitate a much more expensive and time-consuming cloud computing setup; transferring terabytes of data to a data center alone is not a trivial matter, after all, even if we ignore issues of information sensitivity~\cite{Kaisler2013}~\cite{Mazumdar2019}.
+The same advantages apply to S-RASTER as it is an adaptation of RASTER that does not change its fundamental properties.
+Our reasoning below shows that the performance benefits of RASTER for data batches, i.e.~linear runtime and constant memory, carry over to S-RASTER for evolving data streams.

-\paragraph{Runtime.} RASTER is a single-pass linear time algorithm.
-The same is true for S-RASTER.
-Data is continually processed as a stream, in which every input is only processed one single time, implying linear time.
-Clustering does not happen continually, but periodically.
-Furthermore, clustering significant tiles is a very fast procedure.
-As the cost of this operation is quite small, it can be viewed as a constant.
-On a related note, the performance impact of periodic clustering in the $\kappa$ node can be mitigated by running this node on a separate CPU core, which is straightforward in the context of stream processing.